What is Verification?

 Gwinnett Technical College uses CampusLogic to assist our students who are chosen for verification or have conflicting information from the results of their FAFSA (Free Application for Federal Student Aid).
 We also use CampusLogic for Satisfactory Academic Progress and Professional Judgment Appeals.

-If you are required to submit documents, you will be notified.
+If you are required to submit documents, you will be notified through your student email.
 In this notification, you will be instructed to create a CampusLogic account (if you have not already created an account).
 The account you create will be checked against the information from your FAFSA application so please remember to enter your demographic information when creating your CampusLogic account just as you entered it on your FAFSA application.

 How will I be notified if I have incomplete verification materials?